31-Year-Old Defensive Tackle – New York Jets

 Steve McLendon Contract Information:

-Signed a three-year contract with the Steelers in April of 2013.
+Signed a three-year deal with the Jets in March of 2016.

 To instantly reveal our fantasy analysis of every player – including Steve McLendon – simply subscribe now.

 |2017 Proj||31||NYJ||Subscribe now to see our 2017 projections for Steve McLendon|